gizatechxyz/giza-cli/docs/frameworks/cairo/prove.md

 [giza][2023-08-04 11:37:43.007] Proof saved at: zk.proof
 ```

-As we can see the job takes some time, because of this we are actively waiting for the job to be completed, once it's done all information and the prove is retrieved.
+As we can see the job takes some time, and because of this we are actively waiting for the job to be completed, once it's done all information and the proof are retrieved.